 - Employer match ends: 7%

 Based on these assumptions, you can reach a portfolio size of $2.9 by the time you reach age 65 by contributing 18% of your annual income to your employer's 401(k) plan.
-You can also use personal finance software like CountAbout, which lets you compare your monthly spending to potential passive income streams to determine if you have enough in your investment account to retire.

 Once you establish a goal for your retirement portfolio size, getting there is mostly a math problem.
 Work up your number using circumstances and assumptions that are unique to your own situation.
 Just make sure that you do establish a retirement goal.
 That way, you know exactly where you're heading and what you have to do to get there.
 And be sure that you give yourself wiggle room since much of retirement planning is based on assumptions.